vgurianov/uml-sp/docs/annotations.md

 **Plan of experiment:** observe Mr. Brown and Mr. Goldsmith dialog.<br/>

 <p><img src="UseCase.png" alt="" /></p>
-*Use-Case model* define the functional requirements of the simulator (system makes "Prepare" and "Step").
+*Use-Case model* define the functional requirements of the simulator (system must do "Prepare","Step" and "Visualize").

 ## 2. Conceptual modeling
 In UML2 SP this step is an *Analysis* workflow. *Analysis model* is an artefact of *Analysis* workflow.<br/><br/>